victor11235/Netket_excited_state/README.md

 # Netket_excited_state

 ## code
-The code written is based on existing Netket implementation of ground state variational Monte Carlo algorithm
+The code written is based on the existing Netket implementation of ground state variational Monte Carlo algorithm

 `vmc_ex.py`: The penalty excited state version of the vmc driver for ground state in Netket.